 ROSL ARTS works within the original mandate of its founder to ‘maintain social and cultural links worldwide’ and through our Visual Art Scholarships we look to bring international creativity to the UK.

-The focus of these scholarships are networking and creative development with the ambition to provide the scholars an opportunity to focus and create in a new environment.
+The focus of these scholarships is networking and creative development with the ambition to provide the scholars an opportunity to focus and create in a new environment.
 The Art House has a remit focusing on diversity and access, ensuring the residency provides opportunities for artists of all abilities from around the world.
 Spanning over 2 months, the artists will be provided funding and allowed time to visit creative spaces across the country and meet their peers working in similar fields.
-Looking to attract diverse scholars who will make the most of the opportunity, selection will be made through an open call application process open to artists from around the Commonwealth.
+Looking to attract diverse scholars who will make the most of the opportunity, selection is through an open call application process and open to artists from around the Commonwealth.
 The residency will conclude with a celebratory event, the format of which will connect with the practice of the scholar and will not be a finishing point but rather share the practice and progress of the past few months with our members, friends and the wider public.
 In this new format our ambition is to instigate opportunities for artists through sharing and networking while providing time and space to develop creatively in a calm, productive and connected environment.

 Our previous format and partners: